You are here:

 On September 19, 2011, construction began on the permanent joint mine waste repository at Wood Gulch.
 The repository is located approximately 3.5 miles north of town and will be used to safely store the mine waste and contaminated soil generated from cleanup actions taken by the agencies.

 Community involvement plays an important role in the Superfund process.
-The EPA uses a number of different tools and resources to promote effective, on-going, meaningful community involvement.
+EPA uses a number of different tools and resources to promote effective, on-going, meaningful community involvement.
 The goals of the Superfund community involvement program are to:

 - Keep communities affected by sites informed throughout the cleanup process.